optimibi/docs/docs/documentation/Visualization/Map/40 GeoJSON填充地图.md

 ## Creating a Map

-1. Create a new report in Datafor and add a GeoJSON marked map component in the report's design mode.
+1. Create a new report in Optimibi and add a GeoJSON marked map component in the report's design mode.
 This will add a blank map to the canvas area of the report designer.

    <div align="left"><img src="./../images/1681888117077.png"  width="100%" /></div>